rasterradio/Kumite/README.md

 ## Future Concepts

 In the future a "match structure" section will be needed, outlining pre-match and post-match gameplay. *Fighters Destiny* has a similar point system and could point to future gameplay expansion.
+Other possible ideas include:

 - Multiple characters with unique abilities
 - Throws to initiate knockdowns, control spacing